dinkzilla/mdl-ext/README.md

 $ npm install --save mdl-ext
 ```

-Install **eq.js** if you choose to use the element query CSS/SASS version
+Install **eq.js** if you choose to use the element query CSS/SASS version.
 ```sh
 $ npm install --save eq.js
 ```